Holly12138/abc_ml_project2/README.md

 ├──training                                               # Training dataset and its groundtruth
 |   ├───groundtruth
 |   └───images
 ├── result                                                # Model output results
-|   ├── Res_Unet0.0007_submission.csv                     # The best submission on AICrowd
+|   ├── RR_Unet0.0007submission.csv                       # The best submission on AICrowd
-|   ├── Res_Unet0.0007.pkl                                # The best model parameters
+|   ├── RR_Unet0.0007.pkl                                 # The best model parameters
-|   ├── Res_Unet0.0007_performance.pkl                    # The best model performance, like loss and F1-score
+|   ├── RR_Unet0.0007_performance.pkl                     # The best model performance, like loss and F1-score
+|   ├── RR_Unet0.0007train_loss.png                       # The picture of train loss, train F1-score, valid loss and valid F1-score
-|   └── new_images                                        # The test imges overlayed with predicted road
+|   └── new_images                                        # The test images overlayed with predicted road
 ├── data_process.py                                       # To enlarge dataset using data augmentation
 ├── mask_to_submission.py                                 # Functions converting the model output to csv format ├── metrics.py                                            # Several loss functions